Developmental milestones are what most children can do by a

 If You’re Concerned – Act Early

-Tell your child’s doctor or nurse if you notice any of these signs of possible developmental delay.
+Tell your child’s doctor or nurse if you notice any of these

 For more information, call 1-800-CDC-INFO.